-- Use attendance data to find patterns and trends of persistent and severe absence - Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school - Send letters to parents / carers at the earliest sign of attendance concerns - Closely monitor pupils attendance on a weekly basis - Provide access to wider support services to remove the barriers to attendance - Consider potential safeguarding issues and, where suspected or present, address them in line with Keeping Children Safe in Education - Make reasonable adjustments to support pupils - Offer Early Help support / signposting advice where appropriate.
+- Use attendance data to find patterns and trends of persistent and severe absence - Send letters and hold regular meetings with the parents/carers of pupils who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school - Work with Global Policing attendance service to support children and parents/carers to improve attendance where absence is persistent or severe.
+Global Policing is an external hands-on support service who work with the school to improve school attendance. - Provide access to wider support services to remove the barriers to attendance - Consider potential safeguarding issues and, where suspected or present, address them in line with Keeping Children Safe in Education